-The BC Council for International Education (BCCIE) is committed to advancing the International Education interests of the public and private education institutions at both the K-12 and the post-secondary levels, and the Province of British Columbia, and to supporting government policy, the BC International Education Strategy, and all regions and communities across the province.
+The BC Council for International Education (BCCIE) is committed to advancing the International Education interests of the public and private education institutions at both the K-12 and the post-secondary levels, and the Province of British Columbia, and to supporting government policy and all regions and communities across the province.

 BCCIE supports BC’s diverse International Education sectors by actively promoting the province as the premier education destination of choice in Canada for international learners from around the globe, encouraging global opportunities for BC learners, and providing leadership in strategies, internationalization, best practices, knowledge and professional development opportunities that help create learning environments and communities that are progressive, open, welcoming, and valuable to international learners and their families.
 This, in turn, enriches the lives of all participants in International Education, including preparing BC’s domestic students to be better global citizens, and leads to tangible economic, political, and social benefits for the province.